Table Of Contents

 Hedging involves taking an opposite position in a related asset to offset potential losses.
 For example, if you’re heavily invested in a stock and fear a market downturn, you can hedge by buying put options on that stock.
 Put options give you the right to sell the stock at a certain price, helping protect you from large losses if the stock’s value drops.

 Rather than risking large amounts of capital in a single trade, consider taking smaller positions.
 This way, even if the market moves against you, your losses will be limited.
-Trading smaller positions reduces the potential damage from volatility and market fluctuations, particularly in the highly speculative sectors that characterize online trading.
+Trading smaller positions reduces the potential damage from volatility, particularly in the highly speculative sectors of online trading.

 While leverage can amplify gains, it can also magnify losses.
 To hedge against risk, it’s crucial to use leverage responsibly.
 Avoid overleveraging by maintaining a comfortable margin level and being mindful of how much capital is at risk.
 By using leverage conservatively, you can avoid the pitfalls of margin calls or large losses that exceed your initial investment.